|

 The Duchy of Burgundy

 In 1361 the French King Jean le Bon (1350-1364) grants his youngest son Philippe le Hardi the territory of Burgundy - the wine land around the city of Dijon - in fee.
 This is the beginning of the Duchy of Burgundy.
-In later years nobody stops Philippe's heirs from expanding their territory as France is in the midst of the Hundred Years War with England (1339-1453) while the Habsburgs battle the Swiss for their Austrian possessions in the Aargau.
+In later years nobody stops Philippe's heirs from expanding their territory as France is in the midst of the Hundred Years' War with England (1339-1453) while the Habsburgs battle the Swiss for their Austrian possessions in the Aargau.

-Soon the citizens of Freiburg realize that there is not such a thing like a free meal, as their new rulers ask them for money and troops to fight in the Swiss wars.
-The battle of Sempach against the Confederates in 1386 marks the beginning of Swiss independence.
-In that battle not only the Austrian Duke Leopold is killed but the majority of Freiburg's nobility is slain too.
-One of them the Duke's body guard Martin Malterer fights with all his might against the Swiss halberdiers while his master is bleeding to death at his feet.
+In that battle, not only is the Austrian Duke Leopold killed but the majority of Freiburg's nobility is also slain.
+One of them, the Duke's bodyguard Martin Malterer fights with all his might against the Swiss halberdiers while his master is bleeding to death at his feet.
 At least Freiburg's banner shall not fall in the hands of the enemy.
 In vain, the winners eventually capture the flag and still expose it in the Church of the Bare Footers in the city of Lucerne.

 The Church Council of Constance (1414-1418)